 This study compared the characteristics of RECOVERY trial participants with people admitted to hospital due to COVID-19 in England.
 Our main findings were that RECOVERY participants were generally similar, but slightly younger, less frequently female, and had an overall lower comorbidity and frailty burden, much of which attributable to age differences.
 After adjustment for age and sex, 28-day mortality in the RECOVERY cohort was similar to that in the wider population of patients admitted to hospital with COVID-19 in England.
 This pattern was observed throughout the period studied, with the exception of March – May 2020 (corresponding to the first COVID-19 wave in the UK) when, even after adjusting for age and sex, 28-day mortality in RECOVERY was slightly lower than the reference population.
 The reasons for this are not fully explained by differences in measured frailty or comorbidity as assessed in our analyses and may be attributable to factors not captured in the datasets available in this study.

 Older adults are frequently underrepresented in trials,(21) and have been excluded from over half of COVID-19 clinical trials and all major vaccine trials.(22) Although RECOVERY does not have an upper age limit (and some participants were aged over 100 years old), in our study RECOVERY participants were on average 3 years younger, with underrepresentation of people aged ≥80.
-RECOVERY participants were also less frequently female (37% vs 45%) but it is not possible to identify the possible reasons for this in the available data.(23,24) We also found that comorbidity and frailty scores were lower in the RECOVERY cohort compared with the reference population.
+RECOVERY participants were also less frequently female (37% vs 45%), but it is not possible to identify the underlying reasons for this in the available data.
+However, this is similar to results found in other trials, and may be due to under-recruitment of older patients (who are more frequently women).(23,24) Of note, we found important differences in recruitment across different geographical regions, with the recruitment ratio (the number of individuals included in RECOVERY divided by the number of individuals in the reference population) ranging from 7.4% to 16.4%.
+The reasons for this are likely to be complex, including issues related to local research infrastructure and funding, competing studies, demand on local clinical services and clinician and patient willingness to engage with research.
+Data on these parameters are not available for this study, but these differences merit further investigation.
+We also found that comorbidity and frailty scores were lower in the RECOVERY cohort compared with the reference population.
 Most of these differences were attributable to age composition, but within older age groups comorbidities and the overall frailty risk scores remained slightly higher in the reference population.
 Clinical decision making about eligibility for randomised trials will inevitably result in differences between the trial cohort and the target population; however, the proportional estimates of treatment effect from trials are usually generalisable, unless there are substantial differences in the biology of the target disease or the effectiveness of the intervention in the non-trial context.(4,5)